 Lynn Graves, Chair

-has been a Director representing Madison County since 2005.
+Lynn Graves has been a Director representing Madison County since 2005.
 Mr. Graves graduated from Virginia Tech in 1995 and was a member of the National Agricultural Fraternity, Alpha Gamma Rho.
-He has been a member of the Virginia Apple Growers Association Board and is currently the chairman of the Virginia State Apple Board.
-He also is serving on the Virginia Agribusiness Council Board and is currently the chairman for 2016.
+He has been a member of the Virginia Apple Growers Association Board and the Virginia State Apple Board.
+He also is serving on the Virginia Agribusiness Council Board and was the chairman in 2016.
+He also serves as President of the Virginia Association of Soil and Water Conservation Districts.
 Mr. Graves and his family own and operate Graves Mountain Lodge and Farm, which is located on the Rose River.
-The Lodge and Farm operates a cannery that produces over 35 different jams and jellies, along with apple butter.
-The Lodge also operates a 100 cow-calf operation, 70 acres of apples and 2 acres of peaches.
-The Lodge does school tours for 7,000 school children annually to promote agriculture.
-For the past 14 years the Farm has also run aquatic programs that teach children about watersheds, rivers and ponds.
-Mr. Graves is married to his wife, Tricia.
-The couple has 2 children, Amelia and Cole.
+The Lodge consists of 55 motel rooms and 17 cabins, and the farm consists of crop fields, pasture for 100 head of cattle and 30 acres of apple orchards.
+Also a cannery is operated by the Graves family which produces jams and jellies, and apple cider, along with the favorite apple butter.
+The Graves Mountain hosts numerous festivals during the year, Music Festival, Apple Festival, Heritage Day (Fishing for kids) and more.
+The Farm does school tours for 7,000 school children annually to promote agriculture.
+For the past 16 years the Farm has also run aquatic programs that teach children about watersheds, rivers and ponds.
+Mr. Graves and his wife, Tricia have 2 children, Amelia and Cole.
 The Graves family have been living in the Syria area for over 5 generations.

 L. Bradford Jarvis

-was appointed as an Associate Director in 2006 and became an appointed At-Large Director in December 2013.
+Steve Morris was appointed as an Associate Director in 2006 and became an appointed At-Large Director in December 2013.
 He was born and raised in Greene County and graduated from William Monroe High School in 1966.
 From 1974-1990 he worked in quality control on the construction of nuclear power plants.
 From 1991-2009 he raised beef cattle on 165 acres.
 All of the streams on the farm are fenced out from livestock and some acres are in CREP.
 He received the 2000 Bay Friendly Farm Award from CSWCD.
 His farm is now used for hay production.
 Mr. Morris and his wife, Sharon, have one daughter.
 In his spare time he enjoys hunting, fishing, golf and muscle car restoration.
+Steve’s farm in protected in a conservation easement.
 Mr. Morris was appointed to represent CSWCD on the Rivanna River Basin Commission.

 Sarah W. Sharpe

-joined the CSWCD Board as an Associate Director, effective July 1, 2016.
-She assumed the role of the Appointed Extension Agent Board member on January 1, 2017.
-She currently serves as the Agriculture and Natural Resources Agent with a focus in local foods and horticulture.
-While she is housed in Greene County, she will also serve Albemarle, Fluvanna, and Louisa counties.
+Sarah Sharpe joined the CSWCD Board as an Associate Director in July 2016 and assumed the role of the Appointed Extension Agent Board member in January 2017.
+She currently serves as the Greene County Agriculture and Natural Resources Agent with a focus in local foods and horticulture.
 Sarah grew up in Madison County on her family’s pork, beef, hay, and row crop farm.
-She has personal experience in the local foods movement as she has been attending farmers markets on Saturday mornings for 20 years and has seen the local foods movement grow and explode.
 She is very passionate about helping producers start businesses and break into the local foods movement as well as helping to educate consumers about how food is grown and the production methods utilized.
-Sarah comes into this position with extension experience- she grew up in 4-H in Madison County, participated as an intern for two summers in both 4-H and Ag and served as a 4-H Program Educator in Orange County for 4 years.
-She also has experience starting and running small businesses as she started a pick-your-own pumpkin patch on her family’s farm when she graduated from college.
+Sarah lives in Louisa County with her husband, two daughters, and two dogs.